Daffy Duck's Quackbusters: Plot

-The movie begins with a showing of the short The Night of the Living Duck before going into the opening credits.
-The story of the film serves as a continuation/re-working of Daffy Dilly.

-Street corner salesman Daffy tries to make a pitch to reclusive millionaire and "ailing buzzsaw baron" J.P.
-Cubish (a dog) - who has offered wealth to anyone who can make him laugh before he passes on - only to be stymied by Cubish's butler (also a dog).
-Eventually driving off the butler, Daffy becomes Cubish's jester, taking uncounted pies in the face while Cubish laughs uproariously.
-After Cubish's death soon afterward ("died laughing", reports one newspaper), Daffy inherits the Cubish fortune, which is locked in a safe, under the provision that he will use the money to provide a beneficial public service and follow Cubish's creed to display honesty in business affairs.
-The now-wealthy Daffy derides the idea ("What a rube!" he says of Cubish), but his deceased benefactor returns as an unseen ghost, with the intention of reclaiming his fortune from Daffy, unless Daffy agrees to provide a service to the community as the terms of Cubish's will stated.
-The irked Daffy vows to use the money to wipe out ghosts (à la Ghostbusters) such as Cubish.
+Salesman Daffy tries to make a pitch to reclusive millionaire and "ailing buzzsaw baron" J.P.
+Cubish – a dog who has offered wealth to anyone who can make him laugh before he passes on.
+Daffy becomes his jester, taking uncounted pies in the face while Cubish laughs.
+After Cubish "dies laughing", Daffy inherits his fortune.
+The money is locked in a safe, under the provision that it will be used to provide a beneficial public service and Daffy follow Cubish's creed to display honesty in business affairs.
+If the now-wealthy Daffy does not comply with the will's terms, the ghost of Cubish will reclaim the fortune.
+The irked Daffy vows to use the money to wipe out ghosts such as Cubish.

-Setting himself up as a "Paranormalist at Large", Daffy persuades Bugs Bunny to appear in commercials (despite the rabbit's insistence of going to Palm Springs for his vacation), then hires Porky Pig (accompanied by Sylvester) as an underling; Cubish continues to make money vanish from inside the safe whenever Daffy seems to do or say something dishonest.
-Sylvester has an exploit with Tweety, where Sylvester is relentlessly chased by a monstrous version of Tweety and develops paranoia in front of Daffy and Porky.
+Setting himself up as a "Paranormalist at Large", Daffy persuades Bugs Bunny to appear in commercials and hires Porky Pig (accompanied by Sylvester) as an underling; Cubish makes money from the safe vanish whenever Daffy seems to do or say something dishonest.
+Meanwhile, Sylvester is continually chased by a monstrous version of Tweety and develops paranoia in front of Daffy and Porky.
 Daffy assigns Porky to investigate the resort town of Dry Gulch for any suspicious ghost activity.
-Porky agrees to take the case and takes the now-paranoid Sylvester with him, who has to defend his owner from killer mice in the town's hotel.
+Porky is accompanied by Sylvester, who defends his owner from the hotel's killer mice.